ylyu-fly/labwebsite/content/sections/section2.md

 **Advaitha Kamalakkannan**

 I am a second-year undergraduate student pursuing a Molecular Biology and Biochemistry major.
-With prior experience in chemistry-related research, I am excited to learn about experimentation methods in a biological lab as well as understand the biology of aging and its role in the health and longevity of Drosophila.
+With prior experience in chemistry-related research, I am excited to learn about experimentation methods in a biological lab as well as understand the biology of aging and its role in the health and longevity of *Drosophila*.
 Outside of science, my hobbies include dancing, reading, and running– with the advent of covid, hiking has been a newfound interest of mine.

 **Rajat Khurana**